-5 CONCLUSION
+5 Conclusion

 In this work we have explored how GAs can be used to directly evolve decision trees.
 The whole approach is based on conceptual simplicity, adopting only necessary extensions to basic GAs and small a priori bias.
-The experiments have indicated potential advantages of GAs over other greedy heuristics especially when there are irrelevant or strongly dependent attributes.
+The experiments have indicated that GAs have substantial advantages over other greedy induction heuristics especially when there are irrelevant or strongly dependent attributes.
 Furthermore, experiments demonstrated the implications of adopting greedy procedural biases.
+Surely, the proposed approach has several childhood flaws (e.g., results variance due to different initial conditions).
+Still, those flows can be remedied by further work and this paper suggests a number of research topics towards this direction.